 - Built a multi-6-figure company that allows me to travel the world + work from anywhere.

 - Built 4 apps that have sold over 200,000 units.

 - Traveled to France on 24 hours notice, spent 5 days homeless in Paris for less than $300.

 - Started Impossible.org to help give back to others and support people to do the impossible.
 Given away over $250,000.

 I’ve got a lot more impossible things and amazing stories on my list of impossible things – and they’re getting crossed off one by one.
-You can see my list of impossible things at the link below.
+You can see my list of impossible things here.